marianordqvist/marianordqvist/README.md

 ##

-🌱 I'm a front end student at Hyper Island Stockholm. <br>
+🌱 I'm a frontend student at Hyper Island Stockholm. <br>

 <br>